kbiakov/CodeView-Android/README.md

 CodeProcessor.init(this);
 ```

+Having done ones on app start you can classify language for different snippets more faster, because algorithm needs time for training on sets for presented listings of languages library have.

-Add view for your layout:
+Add view to your layout:
 ```xml
 <io.github.kbiakov.codeview.CodeView
 	android:id="@+id/code_view"